gisodal/cumodoro/README.md

 ![](/../screenshots/timer2.png?raw=true)

 ### Weekview
 The **Weekview** window show all pomodoros of the current week.
 Use navigation keys to traverse other weeks.
 Tasks have a hierarchical structure.
 You can display pomodoro colors according the *level* in the hierarchy.
-Note that editting recorded pomodoros is only possible when the timer is not running.

 ![](/../screenshots/weekview2.png?raw)
 ### Settings